Clinical Base Year

 Clinical Anesthesia - 1 (CA-1) Year

 As a foundation for subsequent acquisition of clinical skills and medical knowledge, the CA-1 Year emphasizes the fundamental aspects of anesthesia in order to provide a well-rounded experience in basic anesthesia training.
 This includes being exposed to preoperative assessment of a wide range of patients presenting for surgery, becoming familiar with the anesthetic implications of common diseases, and understanding the basic pharmacologic and physiologic considerations involved in anesthetic practice.
 The first month of the CA-1 year is spent in the general operating rooms working one-on-one with faculty mentors who will guide you through your first anesthetic cases.
-A daily, one month intensive introductory lecture series has been designed to complement your initial experience in the general operating rooms.
+A daily, two-month intensive introductory lecture series has been designed to complement your initial experience in the general operating rooms.
 As a CA-1 resident, you will be preferentially be assigned to straightforward cases, providing you with an opportunity to master the basics.
 Call duties are gradually phased in as residents gain sufficient skill and experience needed during on-call duties.

 Clinical Anesthesia - 2 (CA-2) Year

 The CA-2 Year provides more detailed clinical exposure to anesthesia subspecialties and greater independence in case management.
 Each subspecialty rotation anesthetic has specific goals for study and designated learning objectives.
 As a CA-2 resident, you will spend 1 month in critical care medicine, neuroanesthesia, pediatric anesthesia, cardiothoracic anesthesia, obstetric anesthesia, anesthesia in remote locations and chronic pain.
 While POCUS didactic sessions start in the intern year and continue through the CA3 year, a dedicated two-week POCUS rotation is scheduled in the CA2 year.